Día de la Cruz in Granada 2025: Traditions and May Crosses Celebrations

 The atmosphere is unmatched.
 The Granadines, adults and children alike, walk around the city visiting various crosses, dancing and celebrating this day in Granada.

-red cross in one of the patios of granada on dia cruz You should visit the Albaicín, where crosses receive the best prizes every year: Plaza Larga, Casa de los Pisas o calle Zafra.
+red cross in one of the patios of granada on dia cruz You should visit the Albaycín, where crosses receive the best prizes every year: Paseo de los Tristes, calle Zafra or Cuesta del Chapiz.

-The cross at the Corrala de Santiago, in Realejo, is usually a winner for the "patios" section of the competition.
+The decorated cross near Santo Domingo church, in Realejo, is usually a winner for the "patios" section of the competition.

-Enjoy the amazing atmosphere at the historic centre: Plaza del Carmen, Plaza Bib-Rambla and Plaza de las Pasiegas, where different stages will be erected for the flamenco performances that take place during the festivities.
+Enjoy the amazing atmosphere at the historic centre: Plaza del Carmen, where a stage is erected for the flamenco performances that take place during the festivities, and Plaza de las Pasiegas or Puerta Real.

 map of the crosses of granada